S-M-V/s-m-v.github.io/_pages/CV.md

 * 2024 Magnetochemistry Young Investigator Award
 * [2023 Young Scientist Award](https://magnetism.eu/news/224/38-news.htm) by the European Magnetism Association
 * Lindau Alumni (73rd Lindau Nobel Laureate Meeting, Physics, 2024)
-* “Best 2021 thesis from the GENAM” – awarded by the Spanish Royal Society of Physics & Chemistry
+* “Best 2021 thesis from the GENAM”, Nanoscience and Molecular Materials Section of the Spanish Royal Society of Physics and the Spanish Royal Society of Chemistry
 * Honorific thesis mention by the Spanish Royal Academy of Doctors

 ---